Virus origin in doubt: Researchers at Wuhan lab not just sick in November 2019, but hospitalized

 The concept has gained wider acceptance since then, with scientists saying an initial WHO probe that found a lab escape “extremely unlikely” was inadequate.

-The lack of cooperation from the Chinese communist government is a key sticking point.
+Ms. Psaki said she had “no means” of confirming or denying the report detailed by the Journal.

+“We need an independent investigation, and that’s what we’ve been calling for,” she said.

-In the U.S., Dr. Anthony Fauci told National Geographic last year he saw no evidence of a lab leak but has been more open to leaning on the Chinese of late.
+Dr. Anthony Fauci told National Geographic last year he saw no evidence of a lab leak but has been more open to leaning on the Chinese of late.

 Pressed at a Senate Health, Education, Labor and Pensions Committee hearing this month, he said: “I do not have any accounting of what the Chinese may have done, and I’m fully in favor of any further investigation of what went on in China.”